mdawoud27/data_structures_and_algorithms/README.md

 ## Resources

-*Resources will be available soon*
+*Resources will be available soon.*

 ## Contributions
 Contributions to this repository are highly appreciated!
 If you'd like to contribute: